ropensci/hddtools/cran-comments.md

-This is a resubmission after adapting the package to make it suitable for inclusion in the ropensci framework.
+This is a resubmission after the rOpenSci review.

 ---------------------------------